The New Zealand AIDS Foundation is subject to the Privacy Act 1993 and we are committed to ensuring that your privacy is protected.

 - investigate any suspected breach of the Terms and Conditions of Use made by or otherwise relating to you and to monitor compliance including by way of checking postings to the sites, retaining communications and using keyword triggers to investigate usage that may be inappropriate

-- send you and keep you updated with information by email where (and only where) requested by you.
-To opt-out of receiving such information you can amend your preferences in your profile or settings, or email us at email@example.com stating your username, the site you are registered with and who you do not wish to receive further communications from
+- to contact you via telephone or email to update you on NZAF activity and solicit donations when required.
+To opt-out of receiving such information you can amend your preferences in your profile or settings, or email us at firstname.lastname@example.org stating your username, the site you are registered with and who you do not wish to receive further communications from

 - provide you with a receipt for a donation and/or keep you informed of future fundraising activities if requested